-The area of Venice (California, Venice) is known to the world for the series Californication.
-It is here that the attractive and dangerous Henk Moody lives.
-Walk along these streets - you will understand Henk's choice.
-Venice is full of crazy freaks.
-On the ocean promenade you will be offered weed every three steps.
-Buy bright glasses for $ 8, hit on the shoulder of a funny hippie on rollers and with a tape recorder, then explore the area away from the ocean - there you will see the channels, it will become clear why this place is called Venice.
+The area of Venice (Venice of California) is known to the world thanks to the TV series Californication.
+This is where the attractive and dangerous Henk Moody lives.
+Walk along these streets - you will understand Hank's choice.
+Venice is full of crazy weirdos.
+On the oceanfront promenade, you will be offered weed every three steps.
+Buy bright glasses for $ 8, hit the shoulder of a cheerful hippie on rollers and with a tape recorder, then explore the area further from the ocean - there you will see canals, it will become clear why this place is called Venice.

 5. Stomach bellies at Cheesecake Factory

-An excellent network of Cheesecake Factory establishments will delight the sweet tooth with a huge selection of cheesecakes, but not only - the menu also offers full-fledged hot dishes for quite reasonable money by the standards of Los Angeles.
-The history of the institution dates back to the beginning of the 20th century - in those days the Cheesecake Factory was just a store.
-Now these cafes serve giant portions of good-quality food.
-Our advice to you - do not overeat, otherwise you will not be enough for cheesecakes themselves.
-The cheesecakes here are also huge - one piece will be the size of a whole cake, we are not exaggerating.
+The excellent chain of Cheesecake Factory establishments will delight the sweet tooth with a huge selection of cheesecakes, but not only - the menu also offers full-fledged hot dishes for quite reasonable money by the standards of Los Angeles.
+The history of the institution goes back to the beginning of the 20th century - in those days the Cheesecake Factory was just a shop.
+These cafes now serve gigantic portions of good quality food.
+Our advice to you is not to overeat, otherwise you will not be enough for the cheesecakes themselves.
+The cheesecakes are also huge here - one piece will be the size of a whole cake, we are not exaggerating.
 Here is the address of one of the cafes - 189 The Grove Dr.

 6. Walk downtown

-It is better to come here in the evening, but not too late - when office clerks have already left the streets, and the homeless have not yet managed to settle down at each wall with their carts for the night.
-You have to come here with a pleasant company.
-Choose a restaurant for dinner, where you can, for example, drink wine to the sounds of double bass.
+It is better to come here in the evening, but not very late - when the office clerks have already left the streets, and the homeless people have not yet had time to settle at each wall with their carts for the night.
+You must come here with a pleasant company.
+Choose a place for dinner, where you can, for example, drink wine to the sound of a double bass.

 7. Drop into Chinatown

-Small Chinese cities inside other big cities have some kind of magical nature.
-Here you cross the road - and everything around changes: lanterns, little dragons, hieroglyphs, the spicy smells of kitchens from open windows.
-If you are lovers of porcelain and silk (real!), Then you need it here.
-Those who are not eager for shopping can visit the Chinese theater, Chinese temples or dine in a Chinese restaurant - thereby, by the way, saving a little.
+Small Chinese cities within other big cities have a magical nature.
+When you cross the road, everything changes around: lanterns, dragons, hieroglyphs, spicy smells of kitchens from open windows.
+If you are lovers of porcelain and silk (real!), Then this is the place for you.
+Those who are not in a rush to shop can visit the Chinese theater, Chinese temples or dine at a Chinese restaurant - thereby, by the way, saving a little.

 8. Spend a day at the Griffith Observatory

-Firstly, the observatory is interesting in itself - it is such an interactive museum where you can touch the exhibits or find out what your weight on the moon will be.
-And by the way, the entrance inside is completely free.
-Secondly, the observatory is located in a very beautiful place - in the territory of Griffith Park (Griffith Park) on the southern slope of Mount Hollywood (Mount Hollywood).
-This mountain offers wonderful views of Los Angeles and the famous Hollywood sign.
-There are many vacationers in the park; have a picnic too.
+Firstly, the observatory is interesting in itself - it is such an interactive museum where you can touch the exhibits or find out what your weight will be on the Moon.
+And by the way, the entrance is completely free.
+Secondly, the observatory is located in a very beautiful place - on the territory of Griffith Park on the southern slope of Mount Hollywood.
+This mountain offers a wonderful view of Los Angeles and the famous Hollywood sign.
+There are a lot of tourists in the park, arrange a picnic and you.